aleksei-berezkin/typique/docs/ComposingClassAndVarNames.md

 - `abcClassNames`
 - `abcClassesNames`

+For `varNameVarRegexp`, the default is `Vars?([Nn]ames?)?$`.

+It's important that the regexp matches only a part of the name because the unmatched part is interpreted as a “name payload”, and is included to the so called “context name” explained below, which is used to generate class and var names from `pattern`.

 ### Example

-The following pattern matches the names starting with `cn` followed by uppercase:
+The following pattern matches the classnames starting with `cn` followed by an uppercased letter.
+Note that the latter is in a non-capturing group.
+This is made to include it to the “context name” and to the result class name.

 ```json
 {